eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Searching for `to:foo` will only find tweets that _begin with_ `@foo`; dot-replies and other mentions are not included.
 Searching for `@foo` will find mentions as well as tweets from that person.
 To find only someone's mentions, you can search for `@foo -from:foo`.
 You can combine this with the above trick to find quotes as well.

+* `from:` only applies to the handle a user had _when the tweet was made_.
+If someone changes their handle, you still need to use their old handle to find their old tweets.

 * Some clients, such as TweetDeck, support showing live feeds of search results right alongside your timeline and notifications.
 It's therefore possible for people to keep an eye on a live stream of everyone who's talking about them, even when their `@handle` isn't mentioned.
 Bear this in mind when grumbling, especially about people whose attention you'd prefer to avoid.

 * Namesearch — that is, look for mentions of you or your work that don't actually `@`-mention you — with caution.
 Liking or replying amicably to tweets that compliment you is probably okay.
 Starting arguments with people who dislike your work is rude and kind of creepy, and certainly not likely to improve anyone's impression of you.

+## Locked accounts

+* You may set your account to private, which will hide your tweets from the general public.
+Only people who follow you will be able to see your tweets.
+Twitter calls this "protected", but since it shows a lock icon next to your handle, everyone calls it "locked".

+* Specifically: your banner, avatar, display name, and bio (including location, website, etc.) are still public.
+The _number_ of tweets, follows, followers, likes, and lists you have are also public.
+Your actual tweets, media, follows, followers, lists, etc. are all hidden.

+* When you lock your account, any existing followers will remain.
+Anyone else will only be able to send a follow _request_, which you can then approve or deny.
+You can force anyone to unfollow you at any time (whether locked or not) by blocking and then unblocking them.
+Or just blocking them.

+* It's unclear whether denying a follow request actually notifies the requester in any way.
+Come to think of it, I'm not sure _approving_ a follow request notifies the requester, either, except that your tweets will start appearing on their timeline.

+* If you _unlock_ your account, any pending follow requests are automatically accepted.

+* There is (to my knowledge) no way to see a list of all the locked accounts you've tried to follow but that haven't yet accepted.

+* No one can retweet a locked account, not even followers.

+* Quoting doesn't work with locked account; the quoted tweet will only show the "unavailable" message, even if a locked account quotes itself.
+Clicking the tweet link will still work, of course.

+* Locked accounts never create notifications for people who aren't following them.
+A locked account can like, retweet, quote, follow, etc. as usual, and the various numbers will go up, but only their followers will be notified.

+* If a locked account likes a bunch of your tweets (or retweets, etc.), and then you follow them, the notifications will not be created retroactively.

+* Locked accounts do not appear in the lists of who liked or retweeted a tweet (except, of course, when viewed by someone following them).

+* While a locked account's own follows and followers are hidden, a locked account **will still appear publicly** in the following/follower lists of other unlocked accounts.
+There is no blessed way to automatically cross-reference this, but be aware that the _existence_ of a locked account is still public.
+In particular, if you follow someone who keeps an eye on their follower count, they can just look at their own list of followers to find you.

+* Anyone can still mention a locked account, whether or not they follow it, and it'll receive notifications.

+* Open DMs ("receive direct messages from anyone") work as normal for locked accounts.
+A locked account can send DMs to anyone with open DMs, and a locked account may turn on open DMs to receive DMs from anyone.

+* Replies to a locked account are **not** protected in any way.
+If a locked account participates in a thread, its own tweets will be hidden from non-followers, but any public tweets will be left in.
+Also, anyone can search for mentions of a locked account to find conversations it's participated in, and may be able to infer what the locked account was saying from context.

+## Other clients

+I've mentioned issues with non-primary clients throughout, but a couple more things to be aware of:

+* The official API doesn't support a number of Twitter features, including polls, ads, and DMs with multiple participants.
+Clients that use the API (i.e. clients not made by Twitter) thus cannot support these features.

+* Even TweetDeck, which is maintained by Twitter, frequently lags behind in feature support.
+TweetDeck had the original (client-side-only) implementation of muting, but even after Twitter added it as a real feature, TweetDeck was never changed to make use of it.
+So TweetDeck's muting is separate from Twitter's muting.